Doujinshi: Distribution

+Since many bookstores only sell from registered commercial publishers, doujinshi shops allow for the sale of self-published physical doujinshi.
+Examples include shops such as Comic Toranoana.
+The creation of doujinshi by a single person has made it so that monetization must also be the responsibility of the creator.
+This has allowed for a distribution system separate from mainstream manga publishing.
+Additionally, creators of doujinshi are more likely to also monetize other forms of self-made content, such as music or lyrics.
+Some creators choose to instead sell doujinshi online, whether it be on their own website or in a digital marketplace.

+Doujinshi circles also encourage community among creators, allowing for the exchange of information and self made works, primarily taking place at conventions such as Comiket.
+Conventions such as this one are an example of spaces in which Japanese sentiments encourage fanmade or self-published works.

+Other collections of doujinshi available for viewing outside of monetization also exist.
+In 2009, Meiji University opened a dōjin manga library, named "Yoshihiro Yonezawa Memorial Library" to honor its alumni in its Surugadai campus.
+It contains Yonezawa's own doujinshi collection, comprising 4137 boxes, and the collection of Tsuguo Iwata, another famous person in the sphere of doujinshi.

 Comiket

 Comiket is the world's largest comic convention.
 It is held twice a year (summer and winter) in Tokyo, Japan.
 The first CM was held in December 1975, with only about 32 participating circles and an estimated 600 attendees.
 About 80% of these were female, but male participation in Comiket increased later.
 In 1982, there were fewer than 10,000 attendees, this increased to over 100,000 attendees as of 1989, and over half a million people in recent years.
 This rapid increase in attendance enabled doujinshi authors to sell thousands of copies of their works, earning a fair amount of money with their hobby.
-In 2009, Meiji University opened a dōjin manga library, named "Yoshihiro Yonezawa Memorial Library" to honour its alumni in its Surugadai campus.
-It contains Yonezawa's own doujinshi collection, comprising 4137 boxes, and the collection of Tsuguo Iwata, another famous person in the sphere of doujinshi.